How Lady-Comp works

 The above graphic illustrates the individual processes of the female monthly cycle and shows how they are reflected in the temperature curve.
 For this example, we use an average 28 day cycle where ovulation takes place on the 14th day.
 Please be aware that this is a statistical example, most women have cycles that vary by a few days and ovulation varies from cycle to cycle.

-This is the pattern on which the computer bases its calculations to specifically filter out the days of a cycle when intercourse could lead to pregnancy.
-In this fertile window, you are free to choose whether you abstain from sex, use a barrier method of contraception, or plan for a baby.
+This is the pattern on which the computer bases its calculations.
+In this fertile window, you are free to choose what is right for you.

 Irregular menstrual cycles